 • Basic Linux knowledge

-If you don’t have access to an SKS cluster yet, follow the Quick Start Guide.
+If you do not have access to an SKS cluster, follow the Quick Start Guide.

 Deploying the Cluster Autoscaler

-You can find the Kubernetes Autoscaler here and the Exoscale provider in the ./cluster-autoscaler/cloudprovider/exoscale folder.
+In the Kubernetes Autoscaler repository, you can find the Exoscale provider in the ./cluster-autoscaler/cloudprovider/exoscale folder.

-As described there in the README, you need to first create a secret containing an appropriate API key as well as the zone of your cluster:
+As described in the README for that repository, you need to create a secret with an appropriate API key as well as the zone of your cluster:

 export EXOSCALE_API_KEY="EXOxxxxxxxxxxxxxxxxxxxxxxxx"